All Episodes

 If this program had a stated mission, mission statement, it would be that we believe the people in this country get essentially what they want.

-The way people get what they want is to become informed, more informed on the other side, more informed than as informed as they can be, and take that information to the polls and vote.
+The way people get what they want is to become informed, more informed than the other side, more informed than as informed as they can be, and take that information to the polls and vote.

 You win it in the arena of ideas.